 Many large businesses work with invoice factoring companies because factoring can provide them with funds they need quickly – in as little as 24 hours in some cases.
 When invoice factoring companies purchase invoices from a company’s accounts receivable, that business can get cash then rather than wait the typical 30-90 days for customers to pay to receive said cash.
-This constant flow of working capital can allow businesses to hire more staff, expand offices, or purchase necessary equipment for example.
-Here are some of the top large volume industries that benefit from invoice factoring:
+This constant flow of working capital can allow businesses to do things like hire more staff, expand offices, or purchase necessary equipment.
+In fact, the reason many businesses Here are some of the top large volume industries that benefit from invoice factoring:

 Manufacturers generally have to purchase materials in large quantities and maintain a large staff.
 Unexpected expenses, for instance the need to repair or replace major equipment, can cripple productivity and may make it hard to complete orders for which they have already purchased supplies.
 Instead of waiting for clients to pay in an industry rife with delays, invoice factoring can allow a business to have access to cash in order for it to stay afloat or even flourish.
 A large manufacturing business can have money for payroll, expansion, or equipment with invoice factoring.

 Staffing agencies need to pay their biggest resource, the employees, regularly, but they often have a long gap between when they bill their customers and when the clients remit funds.
 Staffing agencies must engage top notch employees or there will be no business, but sometimes the money just is not there; many staffing agencies fail due to inadequate finances.
 Invoice factoring can allow staffing business owners to receive a lump sum of each invoice total quickly so that they can meet their own needs while still providing the services their clients need.

 Wholesale and Distribution